 Be sure to comment & let us know what you think!

 What more to say?
 The Weeknd brought it!
 He gave audiences something completely eccentric and served up a fresh brand of pop music to the world.
 I mean really…think how far we’ve come.
-It wasn’t long ago the Phil Collins, Christina Aguilera & Toni Braxton participated in the cringe worthy “Disney Millennium Performance” at the Super Bowl…and today we have an illusive orator of R&B singing songs about late night powder rooms & seductive relationships.
-Yes please.
+It wasn’t long ago that Phil Collins, Christina Aguilera & Toni Braxton participated in the cringe-worthy “Disney Millennium Performance” at the Super Bowl…and today we have an illusive orator of R&B singing songs about late-night powder rooms & seductive relationships.
+Yes, please.

 Katy Perry’s blockbuster Halftime Show only gets better with age.
-Not only have her ear-worm pop songs aged incredibly well (“Teenage Dream”, “Roar”, “California Gurls” & “Firework”) but the way in which she stylized the show was accessible while also trend setting.
-This is perhaps the first time an artist consciously created a set piece with the intention is would become “meme-able” (you know the moment) – and it’s that exact ability to wink and almost satirize pop culture that sets Katy apart.
-Oh, and did we mention Missy Elliott!
+Not only have her ear-worm pop songs aged incredibly well (“Teenage Dream”, “Roar”, “California Gurls” & “Firework”) but the way in which she stylized the show was accessible while also trend-setting.
+This is perhaps the first time an artist consciously created a set piece with the intention that it would become “meme-able” (you know the moment) – and it’s that exact ability to wink and almost satirizes pop culture that sets Katy apart.
+Oh, and did we mention Missy Elliott?

-When MJ performed the Halftime Show in 1993 no one of his magnitude had graced the stage quite yet.
-He was really the first “super star” to perform at Half Time.
+When MJ performed the Halftime Show in 1993 no one of his magnitudes had graced the stage quite yet.
+He was really the first “superstar” to perform at Half Time.
 Remember, it was just 4 years prior that an Elvis impersonator entertained an entire stadium of rabid football fans.
-And while MJ laid the groundwork for what we have now come to expect in a Halftime show, it’s clear that the producers weren’t quite ready for the King of Pop…they hadn’t quite nailed down the sound, there was a commercial break in the middle of it, and the show was in broad day light.
-None the less, MJ moonwalks to “Beat It” and that’s enough for us.
+And while MJ laid the groundwork for what we have now come to expect in a Halftime show, it’s clear that the producers weren’t quite ready for the King of Pop…they hadn’t quite nailed down the sound, there was a commercial break in the middle of it, and the show was in broad daylight.
+Nonetheless, MJ moonwalks to “Beat It” and that’s enough for us.